-- If internal and external storage are detected, both are used. - (5+1) RAID configuration is used (with a maximum of 5 spares). - First, all RAIDs are built.
+- If internal and external storage are detected, both are used. - (5+1) raid configuration with a maximum of 5 spares is used.
+First, all the raids are built.
 The remaining disks are used as spare disks.
-The construction of RAIDs starts with internal arrays and carries on with external arrays.
-A RAID can be created across several hardware arrays.
+The construction of raids starts with internal arrays and carries on with external arrays.
+A raid can be created across several hardware arrays.

-Requested RAID Configuration
+Requested Raid Configuration

-In the Requested RAID Configuration, you can modify the following parameters in the default raid configuration:
+In the Requested Raid Configuration, you can modify the following parameters in the default raid configuration:

 - Use of internal and/or external storage.

 - · Use of spare disks.

-- · Number of RAIDs to be used.
+- · Number of raids to be used.